 I combined the cost and yield data into one graphic by varying the width of the bars by the volume of water that each strategy is expected to produce.
 The thicker the bar, the greater the yield.
 In this case, I used the projections for 2060, rather than 2035.

 In releasing the Basin Study in December, federal officials stressed the conservation options over massive new infrastructure projects, such as pumping the Missouri or Mississippi rivers to the Colorado Front Range.
 These graphics show why that’s pretty much a no-brainer: conservation delivers more bang for the buck and avoids the enormous environmental impacts of augmentation projects.

-Download Notes: Colorado River Basin Study (1.55 MB pdf)
+- Download Notes: Colorado River Basin Study (1114 downloads)

-Download Data: Colorado River Basin Study (26.92 kB xlsx)
+- Download Data: Colorado River Basin Study (987 downloads)